flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ## Main CPU

-Similarly to Nintendo, Sony built an *extremely packed* System on a Chip (SoC) that houses most of the components we are going to discuss throughout this article.
+Similarly to Nintendo, Sony built an *extremely packed* System-on-Chip (SoC) that houses most of the components we are going to discuss throughout this article.
 This includes the **main CPU** in charge of executing games and other programs (unlike the other CPUs, which we'll talk about in due time).
 The SoC is called **Tachyon**, a name chosen by Sony themselves.

 ![The Tachyon chip on the original PSP model.](tachyon.jpg){latex_width="90%"}

 The main CPU is an in-house design that [keeps up with the tradition](playstation-2#cpu) of using **MIPS** technology.
-Be as it may, it's been four years since the release of the PlayStation 2, I wonder what's the state of MIPS since then?
+Be that as it may, it's been four years since the release of the PlayStation 2, I wonder what's the state of MIPS since then?

 ### MIPS after the turn of the century